Porting Guide

 Industry definition of a Single-Line

-A single-line order is for a single line which terminates on a socket that has a single number allocated to a line.
+A single-line order is for a single line that terminates on a socket with a single number allocated to a line.

 Industry definition of a Multi-Line